Tibet under Qing rule: Kashag

 The Kashag was a council of four ministers called kalön.
 The council existed between 1642 and 1705/6 but very little is known about its activity.
 Under Lha-bzang Khan the Kashag had little power and was composed of only Mongols to the exclusion of Tibetans.
-In 1721, the Kashag was renewed by the Qing as the head of state in Tibet with loose Qing supervision.
-Its members were composed of Tibetan nobles whose territorial ambitions soon caused the council to stop functioning, resulting in civil war in 1727/8.
+In 1721, the Qing removed the indigenous civil government that had existed in Lhasa and replaced the sde srid (civil administrator/regent) with the Kashag.
+The council was to govern Tibet under the close supervision of the Chinese garrison commander stationed in Lhasa, who quite often interfered with the decisions of the Kashag, especially when Chinese interests were involved.
+However, its members were composed of Tibetan nobles whose territorial ambitions caused the council to stop functioning, resulting in civil war in 1727–1728.
 The council was reconstituted again in 1728 as the executive organ of the regent.
-Each kalön was directly responsible to the "king".
+Each kalön was directly responsible to the regent.
 In the latter part of Polhané's reign they ceased to have meetings.
-In 1751, the council was reconstituted as a collective administration where all decisions were to be taken only with common agreement.
+After the Lhasa riot of 1750, the Qianlong Emperor sent an army to Tibet and reorganized the Tibetan government in 1751 with the 13-Article Ordinance for the More Effective Governing of Tibet.
+The council was reconstituted as a collective administration where all decisions were to be taken only with common agreement.